 - Ship wheel from local decor store (similar here)

-- Windows turned picture frames (DIY) or these are similar
+- Windows turned picture frames (DIY) with a dry brush paint treatment or these are similar

 - Seagrass basket